VivianEzeagu/The-Github-History-of-the-Scala-Language/README.md

 Scala is also an open source project.
 Open source projects have the advantage that their entire development histories -- who made changes, what was changed, code reviews, etc. -- are publicly available.

-The aim of this projectis to find out who has had the most influence on its development and who are the experts.
+The aim of this project is to find out who has had the most influence on its development and who are the experts.